 Students are required to complete a mid-summer interview, an exit interview and an evaluation of the program prior to receiving their final stipend check.

-Interested students must submit the following materials via email no later than 11:59PM on Feb 7, 2014:
+Interested students must submit the following materials via email no later than March 1, 2017:

 Eligible University of Minnesota students must submit:

 - Two letters of recommendation from faculty or academic advisors who are familiar with the applicant’s academic interest and performance.
 The letters of recommendations can be emailed - pdf - to email@example.com

 - U of MN transcript (can be an unofficial transcript).
 Students that have transferred with more than 10 credits need to request a transcript that shows the transferred coursework with grades.
 Send as a pdf file to: firstname.lastname@example.org

 Note: Please remember to refer your recommenders to the MSROP program description.

 *Only completed applications will be considered.
 Email all application materials to email@example.com.
 Please put in subject line: (applicant's name).

 Office for Diversity in Graduate Education